iworkinmysleep/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+1- Express Routing - Routing from Express allows us to break up our api into smaller parts for ease of functionality and much cleaner code.
+2- Express Middleware - Middleware functions can be set up to manipulate request and response objects.
+These can be customized.

 - [ ] Describe Middleware?
+Middleware can be thought of as an array of functions.
+When a request and response object is given, it can be passed to the middleware that we create (or that already exists in Express) to handle the object.
+When one middleware function is completed on the object, the function passes the object to the next piece of middleware.
+This process takes place until the object is ready to function as we see fit.

 - [ ] Describe a Resource?
+A resource in an api is the information or object that is useful to the client.
+For example, a Marvel api's resources could include an array of objects listing all of the Avengers and their powers.

 - [ ] What can the API return to help clients know if a request was successful?
+We can use status codes that return a json object.
+Status code of 200 lets the client know that the request was successful.

 - [ ] How can we partition our application into sub-applications?
+We can use Express Router to break our api into sub apps.
+Depending on what resource the client is after, we can create custom routes for that particular resource depending on the endpoint that is used.
 ## Minimum Viable Product

 - [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.